aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solution-procedures-and-functions/gmp_solution_getcolumnvalue.rst

     *valueType*
         A scalar value specifying the value type.
 If 0 (the default) then the level value will be returned.
 If 1, the reduced cost.
+If 3, the basic state.

 Return Value
 ------------